rmsk2/rustpwman/README.md

 Shows how many entries are present in this data file.

-### Undo last change
+### Undo changes

 When an entry is modified, added or deleted `rustpwman` retains information which allows to undo this modification.
-Selecting this menu entry causes the most current change to be undone.
-If more than one unsaved changes have been recorded then selecting this menu entry several times undoes these modifications in reverse order.
-When all changes are undone a suitable message is shown.
+Selecting this menu entry opens a dialog which allows to manually undo changes in the reverse order in which they were applied or to undo all unchages which have been recorded since the last time the data file was saved.

 ### Quit and print